yitzchoklowy/behadrei-forum-scraper/README.md

 # To run

-from project directory: scrapy crawl [spider_name] -o filename.csv # You can also specify .xml or .json to get output in this way. csv is not reccomended for this project as the many commas in the post_content text will mess it up.
+from project directory: scrapy crawl [spider_name] -o filename.xml (You can also specify .csv or .json to get output in this way. csv is not reccomended for this project as the many commas in the post_content text will mess it up).

 # Requirements
 * Python 3.6.2